meker12/docs-templates/README.md

 [Cloud CDN API documentation](https://developer.rackspace.com/docs/cdn/v1/developer-guide/).

-- Audience:  Application developers, operations, advanced users who want to use API services by using submitting API requests from the command line or by using CLI technologies.
+- Audience:  Application developers, operations, advanced users who want to use API services by submitting API requests from the command line or by using CLI technologies.

 - Contents: A single-page html content architecture with the following sections:
   - Developer Guide